HelenOlowofeso/Kulta-Mega-Stores/README.md

 # Kulta-Mega-Stores
-Headquartered in LAGOS, Kultra Mega Stores (KMS) specializes in office supplies and furniture.
+Headquartered in LAGOS, Kulta Mega Stores (KMS) specializes in office supplies and furniture.
 The company's customers range from individual consumers and small businesses (retail), to corporate organizations (wholesale) located in the LAGOS, Nigeria.
 As a Business Intelligence Analyst to help the Abuja division of KMS, the Business Manager has given you a file containing Order data from 2009-2012 and they would like analysis and presentation of insights from the analysis.

 Case 1: Which product category had the highest sales?